 - Meet or exceed the design and functional requirements

 - Optimize future development, limit technical debt

 - Learn new technologies and approaches

 - Generate content for our content channels

 Cantilever development is distinguished by an unusual level of "give-a-crap-itude".
 We care deeply about the quality and integrity of our work.
 The greatest badge of honor we can get is when we deliver code for a client’s own team to use, and they can successfully.
 If we can create systems that last, we are providing value beyond the initial functionality that other firms know how to hack together.

 Some distinguishing aspects of our development workflow are:

 - Accessibility.
-We should be thinking about accessibility throughout the design and development lifecycle and ensuring that our sites met our standards: Accessibility Standards
+We should be thinking about accessibility throughout the design and development lifecycle and ensuring that our sites met our standards: Accessibility at Cantilever

 - Documentation.
 Every project should have comprehensive documentation outlining all you need to know about the project and its functionality, plus a README that walks you through local installation.

 - Continual QA.
 We do not rush to get “ready for QA”, sweeping bugs under the rug.
 We write features in isolated merge requests and test them individually, so that each step is building on a solid, trusted foundation.
 Testing duty is spread among the team according to the capabilities of each member.